 “People who are more isolated than they want to be from others find that they are less happy, their health declines earlier in midlife, their brain functioning declines sooner and they live shorter lives than people who are not lonely,” Waldinger said in his TedTalk.
 Something about satisfying relationships protects us from some of the harm done by aging.
 Furthermore, other things associated with happiness, like wealth and fame, do not make much difference.
 Instead what matters is the quality and stability of our relationships.
 So casual friends or abusive relationships don’t improve the quality of our lives.
 (Waldinger also has a blog about what makes a good life.)

 While many of us want easy answers to the question of how to be happy, Waldinger says that says that “relationships are messy and they’re complicated and the hard work of tending to family and friends, it’s not sexy or glamorous.
 It’s also lifelong.
 It never ends.”
 But the evidence shows that that is how we find real happiness.

-Noteworthy is that these findings overlap almost perfectly with what Victor Frankl’s discovered about the meaningful life in his classic: Man’s Search for Meaning.
+Noteworthy is that these findings overlap almost perfectly with what Viktor Frankl’s discovered about the meaningful life in his classic: Man’s Search for Meaning.
 Frankl says we find meaning through: 1) personal relationships, 2) productive work, and 3) by nobly enduring suffering.
 The only difference is that Frankl doesn’t talk specifically about money, although no doubt he would agree that it is of secondary concern.
 Also noteworthy is how the findings of Vaillant and Frankl agree with modern happiness research.
 Here are just a few of the excellent books whose social science research supports these basic findings.